Improved invariant polytope algorithm and applications: Introduction and notation

-There are three common strategies to exploit~\eqref{equ_bound_jsr}: $(i)$ Compute all products up to a length $k\in\NN$~\cite{Grip96,MOS01,MR01}; $(ii)$ Take a suitable family of norms and minimize the right hand side of~\eqref{equ_bound_jsr} with respect to that family~\cite{AJPR11,BN05,PJ08,BJP10}; $(iii)$ Construct a norm which gives good estimates in~\eqref{equ_bound_jsr} for short products, preferably for products of length 1~\cite{GP13,GP16,GZ08,Koz10a,Koz10b}.
-So far, there exists only two algorithms which can compute the exact value of the $\JSR$ for a large number of matrix families: the tree-based branch and bound approach~\cite{MR01} and the invariant polytope algorithm~\cite{GP13,GP16}.
-In this paper we concentrate on the invariant polytope algorithm and thus follow strategy $(iii)$.
+There are three common strategies to exploit Inequality~\eqref{equ_bound_jsr}: $(i)$ Compute all products up to a length $k\in\NN$~\cite{Grip96,MOS01}; $(ii)$ Take a suitable family of norms and minimize the right hand side of~\eqref{equ_bound_jsr} with respect to that family~\cite{AJPR11,BN05,PJ08,BJP10}; $(iii)$ Construct a norm which gives good estimates in~\eqref{equ_bound_jsr} for short products, preferably for products of length one~\cite{GP13,GP16,GWZ05,GZ08,GZ09,Koz10b}.
+The Gripenberg algorithm~\cite{Grip96}, discussed in Section~\ref{sec_modgrip}, belongs to class $(i)$, the invariant polytope algorithm~\cite{GP13,GP16,GWZ05,GZ08,GZ09}, discussed in Section~\ref{sec_invpoly}, to class $(iii)$.
+The invariant polytope algorithm is, up to now, one of only two algorithms which can can compute the exact value of the $\JSR$ for a large number of matrix families.
+The second one is the infinite tree algorithm~\cite{MR01} which does not belong to any of the classes above.
+In this paper we concentrate on the invariant polytope algorithm.

 We will call a norm $\|\cdot\|$ \emph{extremal} for $\mathcal{A}$ if

 In~\cite{Bar88} it is shown that every \emph{irreducible} family of matrices, i.e.\ a family of matrices which have no trivial common invariant subspaces, possesses an extremal norm.
 Its construction is easily described in terms of the set